rbisdorff/Digraph3/docSphinx/tutorial.rst

 stabilizer size  :  [1, 2]
 frequency        :  [11, 0]

-In our random 3-regular graph instance (see Fig. 36), we may thus find eleven non isomorphic kernels with orbit sizes equal to two.
-We illustrate below the isomorphic twin of the random MIS example shown in Fig. 37.
+In our random 3-regular graph instance (see :numref:`random3RegularGraph`), we may thus find eleven non isomorphic kernels with orbit sizes equal to two.
+We illustrate below the isomorphic twin of the random MIS example shown in :numref:`random3RegularGraphMIS` .

 .. figure:: random3RegularGraphKernelOrbit.png
+   :name: random3RegularGraphKernelOrbit
    :width: 700 px
    :align: center
    :alt: Two isomorphic kernels of the random 3-regular graph instance